-Kelda Holdings Limited is the only other company to consolidate the company's financial statements and copies of the group financial statements may be obtained from the Company Secretary, Kelda Eurobond Co Limited, Western House, Halifax Road, Bradford BD6 2SZ.
+Kelda Holdings Limited's financial statements and copies of the Group financial statements may be obtained from the Company Secretary, Western House, Halifax Road, Bradford BD6 2SZ.

 29. Contingent liabilities

 On 20 July 2015 an employee of the Group suffered a fatal accident while carrying out his duties.
 This is currently subject to a Health and Safety Executive investigation.
 The duration, timing and outcome of this investigation is currently unknown.